ShixiangWang/gcap/README.md

 - for one tumor-normal pair, you can refer to [one-pair.R](https://github.com/ShixiangWang/gcap/blob/master/test-workflow/one-pair.R).
 - for multiple tumor-normal pairs, you can refer to [two-pair.R](https://github.com/ShixiangWang/gcap/blob/master/test-workflow/two-pairs.R).

+To run **gcap** from bam files, a machine with **at least 80GB RAM** is required for the `allelecount` process.
+If you set multiple threads, please note the parallel computation is used in part of the workflow.
+You should balance the `nthread` setting and the computing power your machine provides by yourself.

+In our practice, when we want to process multiple cases, set `nthread = 22` and directly let **gcap** handle multiple cases (instead of writing a loop yourself) is good enough.

 ### Functions